minhtran5109/odin-landing-page/README.md

 # odin-landing-page
-A basic css project for the odin project
+A basic css assignment for the odin project.
+The aim is to used basic html and css knowledge (up to flexbox) to recreate a landing page according to given images.